SaikiTetsu/68key-3d-build/README.md

 ## Keyboard Tester
 To test all the keys and make sure everything works correctly when pressed, go to [Keyboard Tester](https://www.keyboardtester.com/).

-**Customization Options**
-You can customize your keyboard in a variety of ways, such as:
-* Changing the layout
-* Using different keycaps
-* Using different keyboard switches

 **Troubleshooting**
 If you encounter any problems when assembling or using your keyboard, please consult the troubleshooting guide in the repo.